ShiJia000/COVID-19/README.md

 # COVID-19

-> Detailed description of our project and data clean part are in Data_Clean.pdf.
-Please read it.
+Detailed description of our project and data clean part are in Data_Clean.pdf.
+Please read it!!!

 ## Datasets